Softwire/strawberry-fair/frontend/src/pages/events/2021-05-02-over-18s-band-comp-heat-two.md

 eventTypes:
   - Band competition
 ---
-Heat two of the Over 18's Cambridge Band Competition is at the Portland Arms on Mitchums Corner.
+Heat four of the Over 18's Cambridge Band Competition is at the Portland Arms on Mitchums Corner.

 £5 advance, £6 on the door